LEARN FRENCH IN 2 MINUTES - French idiom: Une fois toutes les lunes

 I clean the house by myself.
 My husband only does the dishes once every moon.

-And that's it for today.
+That's it for today.
 I hope you enjoyed this expression.

 If you liked this video, remember to put a little blue thumb and especially, subscribe to the channel.